Certification of Librarians

 - Required—Letters of reference from employers or instructors that indicate your ability to initiate and carry out effective programs of library service.
 Whenever possible, these letters should be sent directly to us from your references.
 Please submit a minimum of 3 letters of reference.
 Please include current contact information for each individual.

-- Required—Foreign applicants must provide translated copies (in addition to copies in the original language) of all their materials.
+- Required—Foreign applicants must provide translated copies of materials not in the English language, in addition to copies in the original language.

 - Professional resume, including any volunteer library work as well as participation in library associations.